Tension: Sense of urgency and drive

-Easy going: people who are relaxed, tolerant and not prone to rigid rules.
-Individuals who are laid back and goes with the flow is an example of someone who could be described as easygoing.
-In the workplace they do not mind if they are interrupted from their schedule and are quite patient.
+Easygoing: People who are relaxed, tolerant, and not prone to rigid rules.
+An individual who is laid back and goes with the flow is an example of someone who could be described as easygoing.
+In the workplace, they do not mind if they are interrupted from their schedule and are quite patient.

-The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are easy-going or high-energy.
-These interview questions assess the degree of how driven someone is.
+The interview questions listed below can draw revealing answers and get you on your way to finding whether employees tend to experience a sense of urgency or they are relaxed in their day-to-day work.
+These interview questions assess the degree of how tense or easygoing a candidate is.

 2. Tell me about a time when you had to use coping strategies when dealing with a high-pressure situation?